-The artichoke may hold the crown for MIV — most intimidating vegetable—with all its prickly, user-unfriendly construction.
+The artichoke can be an intimidating vegetable—with all its prickly, user-unfriendly construction.
 But really the artichoke is just the edible flower bud of a spectacular giant thistle.
 Underneath their forbidding exterior, artichokes hold a treasure of nutrients.

 Look for artichokes with leaves that are plump and smooth, without any drying or withering at the edges.
-They should be a pleasing milky green and without blemishes.
-Some varieties, especially the smaller frying artichokes, have dark reddish brown streaks radiating from top of the top of each leaf.
+They should be a milky green without blemishes.
+Some varieties, especially the smaller frying artichokes, have dark reddish-brown streaks on each leaf.

-While large artichokes don’t need much prepping before cooking, except perhaps removing the tiny center leaves and choke if you are stuffing them, the smaller ones require a lot of trimming before they can be cooked and eaten, but they are worth the trouble once you get the hang of it.
-Cut about 2/3rds off the top, and then pare the remaining leaves down to get to the tender leaf bases.
-It’s a bit like sharpening a pencil.
-Artichokes blacken once you cut them them, so have a bowl of acidulated water (water with a squeeze of lemon) ready to put them in as you do the trimming.
+While large artichokes don’t need much prepping before cooking, the smaller ones require a lot of trimming before they can be cooked and eaten.
+Cut about two-thirds off the top, and then pare the remaining leaves down to get to the tender leaf bases — like sharpening a pencil.
+Artichokes oxidize and start to turn brown once you cut them, so have a bowl of acidulated water (water with a squeeze of lemon) ready to put them in as you trim them.

 Trimmed artichokes and artichoke hearts are readily available frozen and canned.
 These are good options for most recipes.
 If you’re buying canned, make sure to get artichokes packed in sodium-free water, not oil.